Hubbsy/toy-problems/README.md

 12. Palindrome Permutation
 Given a string, write a function to check if the string is a Permutation of a palindrome.

+13. String Rotation
+Assume you have a method isSubstring which checks if a word is a substring.
+Given two strings, see if the second string is a rotation of the first string